Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: Numerical experiments

 As stated in the beginning of this section, our experiments utilize two precisions: IEEE double and single precision.
 When employing a lower precision, it is often necessary to apply appropriate scaling to prevent overflow during the conversion of data from a higher precision to a lower precision in practice.

-In our implementation, the GMRES process is conducted in double precision entirely.
+In our implementation, the GMRES algorithm is conducted in double precision entirely.
 Carson and Dau\v{z}ickait\.{e} discussed using lower precision in GMRES-based iterative refinement in~\cite{CD2024}.
 However, for dense matrices, there is no need for that, as the most time-consuming part, matrix--vector multiplication, needs to be performed in the working precision regardless.
-We choose \(\alpha=\norm{r_{0}}\) and \(\alpha=\norm{y_{0}}\) in the GMRES preconditioner for LSE and GLS problems, respectively.
 The parameter \texttt{tol} is set to \(10^{-13}\) for the stopping criteria of iterative refinement.